I used to own two ferocious dogs, a Doberman Pinscher, and a Rottweiler. These dogs were so brutal and confident that they could take on a Tiger.

 That type of training made them regularly angry.
 I didn’t even have absolute control over them except when I was feeding them.

-You might have come to my house in peace, but you weren’t guaranteed not to leave in pieces.
+You might have come to my house in peace, but you weren’t guaranteed to leave in pieces.

 Where is that, he asked?
 Then I asked him if I could park my vehicle safely and have a proper conversation with him.
 He obliged me.